rm-a0/2d-souls/README.md

 │
 ├── ui/                 - user interface
-└── utils/              - basic utilities (for math)
+└── utils/              - basic utilities (for math) ├── assets/             - assets like textures and sprites
 ```

 Every complex object (enemy, boss, ...) is designed using simple FSM with hierarchical states (every state has substates and different conditional branches).